fpjohnston/TECO-64/doc/search.md

 building characters.
 The table below  lists the string building characters and their functions.

-Note that, as explained in (TBD), a caret (up-arrow) may be used to indicate that the character following it is to be treated as a control character.
+Note that, as explained [here](conventions.md), a caret (up-arrow) may be used to indicate that the character following it is to be treated as a control character.
 Any of the commands below may be entered using the caret.
 This function of the caret can be disabled by using the ED flag.

 | Command | Function |
 | ------- | -------- |